- 21 Jan 2011

 Learning from Customers in Outsourcing: Individual and Organizational Effects

-Executive Summary — In farming out work to an external service provider, companies often count on volume-based learning--the idea that outsourced workers will build experience and improve their productivity if there is a large volume of work for them to do, and that the bigger the volume, the more productive and efficient they'll eventually become.
+Overview — In farming out work to an external service provider, companies often count on volume-based learning--the idea that outsourced workers will build experience and improve their productivity if there is a large volume of work for them to do, and that the bigger the volume, the more productive and efficient they'll eventually become.
 However, there are several factors that challenge that education process.
 This paper explores whether and how repetition can breed competence in a business setting, using data from a provider of outsourced radiological services.
 Research was conducted by Harvard Business School professor Robert S. Huckman, Jonathan R. Clark (HBS PhD 2010) of Pennsylvania State University, and Bradley R. Staats (HBS MBA 2002, DBA 2009) of the University of North Carolina at Chapel Hill.
 Key concepts include:

 - In addition to technical aspects of the task, volume-based learning depends on the interpersonal interactions between the individual completing the task and the customer.